geoscixyz/gpg/content/induced_polarization/induced_polarization_measurements_data.rst

 1. The following is a definition of chargeability but it is not possible to measure it exactly in the field.
 The figure to the right shows voltage measured when the transmitter is first turned on and then turned off some time later.
 Using parameters from this figure, one definition of chargeability is \\(M = V_S / V_P\\) where \\(V_S\\) and \\(V_P\\) are the steady state and "secondary" potentials, respectively.

 - The leading edge potential \\(V_{\\sigma}\\) is what would be measured in the absence of chargeability.
 This potential would yield the ground's resistivity.
-- The steady state, \\(V_P\\) (often referred to as the primary potential), is the combined effect of current flowing in the ground and charges built up under the influence of the imposed electric field.
+- The steady state, \\(V_P\\) (with a subscript *m* in the figure above), often referred to as the primary potential, is the combined effect of current flowing in the ground and charges built up under the influence of the imposed electric field.
 - The secondary potential is entirely due to the charge imbalance resulting from the build-up of charge.
 - Using this form, chargeability \\(M\\) will be \\(0 ≤ M < 1\\).
 If \\(M = 0\\) the measured potential will follow the input current waveform exactly with no charging or discharging involved, as shown in the first column of the figure above.

 2. The most commonly measured form of time domain IP is the normalized area under the decay curve.
 It can be represented by the following equation, using parameters specified in the adjacent figure.
 The decaying potential that follows \\(V_s\\) is written as \\(V_s (t)\\).

-Chargeability M is essentially the red area under the decay curve, normalized by the source voltage.
+Chargeability, \\(M\\), is essentially the red area under the decay curve, normalized by the source voltage.

  .. math::
   			M = \frac{1}{V_P} \int  \!
 V_S(t) \, \mathrm{d}t